ROCm/hipBench/README.md

 ## Examples

-This repository provides a number of [examples](examples/) that demonstrate various NVBench features and usecases:
+This repository provides a number of [examples](examples/) that demonstrate various hipBench features and usecases:

 - [Runtime and compile-time parameter sweeps](examples/axes.cu)
 - [Enums and compile-time-constant-integral parameter axes](examples/enums.cu)